Rockies vs. Phillies Player Props Betting Odds

 Bryant Stats

-- Kris Bryant has recorded 42 hits with five doubles, five home runs and 14 walks.
-He has driven in 13 runs.
+- Kris Bryant has 42 hits with five doubles, five home runs, 14 walks and 13 RBI.

 Bryant Recent Games